Launching X1 Search and Outlook email client

 If you have Real Time Indexing (RTI) enabled for your Files data source and/or Outlook Email data sources, there is no need to have the Files and Outlook Email scanner run throughout the day, for example Every 30 Minutes.
-Here at the office, I have RTI enabled and I have my scheduling for indexing set to Never Repeat.
+I have RTI enabled and I have my scheduling for indexing set to Never Repeat.
 RTI updates the Files index right when a change is made.
 RTI updates the Outlook Email index automatically a few seconds after an email is received or sent.
 You can have X1 Search do a scan at anytime by clicking on the Scan Now button, during a time you are not busy on the computer.
 I personally do this once a week.

 Note: In order for the RTI add-in to function properly, Outlook must be launched and running.
 As stated at the beginning of this document, we recommend that you launch your Outlook email client first, wait for the email folders to update with new emails, then launch X1 Search and allow it to index.